AdobeDocs/commerce-operations.en/help/performance/deployment-flow.md

 *  Analyze theme fallback
 *  Store all processed and materialized content to specific folder for further usage

-If your static content is not deployed, Commerce performs all listed operation on the fly, leading to a significant increase in response time.
+If your static content is not deployed, [!DNL Commerce] performs all listed operation on the fly, leading to a significant increase in response time.

 You can use a variety of options to customize deployment operations based on store size and fulfillment needs.
 The most common is the compact deploy strategy.
 See [Static files deployment strategies](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-static-deploy-strategies.html)